Pavilion

 • What is Pavillion?

 Pavilion is a three-day international conference in Bogotá, Colombia.
 It will feature distinguished keynote speakers, offer guided visits to architecture, design, and art studios, performances, host parallel panel discussion sessions, and exhibitions, hold workshops and roundtable discussions.
 Moreover, Pavilion will have social and cultural events to foster audience integration and encourage discussions on architecture and design-related topics.
+Explore the 2023 experience of this event here.

 • Who can attend Pavilion?